deutschluz/HashCodeChallenge/README.md

 # Convention
-let's have separate directories for each language we choose to make a solution.
+Let's have separate directories for each language we choose to make a solution.

 # Final Solution will be in Java.